eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.level.member.property.intro.md

 ## Database Schema

-The cube defined in this example is based on two tables.
-Fact and Town.
-The Fact table contains a measures and a reference to the Town table.
-The Fact table is linked with its ID column to the Town table by the TOWN_ID column.
-The Town Table also contains the Name and the value of the MemberPropery, in this case the `CAPITAL` flag.
+The cube defined in this example is based on two tables. `Fact` and `Town`.
+The Fact table contains a measures and a reference to the `Town` table.
+The `Fact` table is linked with its `ID` column to the `Town` table by the `TOWN_ID` column.
+The `Town` Table also contains the `Name` and the value of the MemberPropery, in this case the `CAPITAL` flag.

 ```xml